-- A. All water service shall be metered, except as provided in § 62-7, and no more than one (1) meter may be installed on any one (1) service.
-[Amended 2/25/20, LL2-2020] - B. The Board will supply and install each meter, for which a charge will be made to the property owner.
+- A. All water service shall be metered, and no more than one (1) meter may be installed on any one (1) service.
+[Amended 3-12-24, LL2-2024] - B. The property owner may choose to have installed either a Manual Meter or AMR Technology.
+The Board will supply and install each meter, for which a charge will be made to the property owner.
 Each meter shall be pretested and so designed that it cannot overrun or register a greater volume of water than passes through it.
+[Amended by LL 7-2023, 8/22/2023]

 - C. Each property owner shall provide an accessible location for the meter, which will be protected from freezing.
 Such location shall be kept free and accessible for the reading of the meter.
-Failure to keep the meter free and accessible for reading shall be cause for the discontinuance of service. - D. The general repair and maintenance of meters shall be done by the village, at its expense, except that if a meter is damaged by freezing, hot water, steam, fire or any other similar cause, then a charge for repairing the meter shall be made to the property owner. - E. Only the village may remove, reset or otherwise adjust meters - F. (1) If the Board finds that the meter has been interfered with, tampered with, the seal broken, or the water has been diverted from passing through the meter and registering, or if there has been any other act which would indicate an attempt to defraud the Village, the Board may discontinue water service.

-(2) Additionally, the Board may charge the person in possession of that property with Criminal Tampering in violation of section 145.15 of the Penal Law of the State of New York or Theft of Services in violation of section 165.15 of said Penal Law or as having committed an offense against this provision of this chapter, in which event the person in possession of the property in which said meter had been installed shall be presumed to have committed such violation.
-(3) The property owner shall be responsible for having a new meter installed by the Village Water Department at a cost of Four Hundred Dollars (\$400.00), and shall be charged for the water which had been diverted from the meter for the period of time since the most recent correct meter reading in an amount that reflects the highest 6 month consumption during the past 5 years.
-(Amended 1-11-05 by LL No. 1 - 2005)

-G. In the event a meter shall be out of order or fail to function properly, this fact shall be reported to the Board, which shall repair or replace the meter.
+Failure to keep the meter free and accessible for reading shall be cause for the discontinuance of service. - D. The general repair and maintenance of meters shall be done by the village, at its expense, except that if a meter is damaged by freezing, hot water, steam, fire or any other similar cause, then a charge for repairing the meter shall be made to the property owner. - E. Only the village may remove, reset or otherwise adjust meters - F. (1) If the Board finds that the meter has been interfered with, tampered with, the seal broken, or the water has been diverted from passing through the meter and registering, or if there has been any other act which would indicate an attempt to defraud the Village, the Board may discontinue water service. - (2) Additionally, the Board may charge the person in possession of that property with Criminal Tampering in violation of section 145.15 of the Penal Law of the State of New York or Theft of Services in violation of section 165.15 of said Penal Law or as having committed an offense against this provision of this chapter, in which event the person in possession of the property in which said meter had been installed shall be presumed to have committed such violation. - (3) The property owner shall be responsible for having a new meter installed by the Village Water Department at a cost set by resolution of the Board from time to time, and shall be charged for the water which had been diverted from the meter for a period of time since the most recent correct meter reading in an amount that reflects the highest 6 month consumption during the past 5 years.
+[Amended by LL 7-2023, 8/22/2023] - G. In the event a meter shall be out of order or fail to function properly, this fact shall be reported to the Board, which shall repair or replace the meter.